voodooattack/nexusjs/README.md

 > This is necessary because Nexus.js is multi-threaded, and most Node.js libraries use globals in one form or another, which means they'd be broken anyway.
 > While accessing globals concurrently will not corrupt them or crash the program, it will produce unexpected behaviour in any event-loop based code.
 Since it assumes a single-threaded environment.

 * How does concurrent access to variables work?
-Do you use a Mutex for every variable?
+Do you use a `mutex` for every variable?

-> No, please see [Locking in WebKit](https://webkit.org/blog/6161/locking-in-webkit/), it explains it better than I ever could.
+> No, please [read the documentation](docs/architecture.md), and see [Locking in WebKit](https://webkit.org/blog/6161/locking-in-webkit/), it explains it better than I ever could.

 * Can Nexus.js libraries override globals?